confidential-computing/governance/project-progression-policy.md

 * Developer community support: hangouts, meetups, events and (some) conferences
 * Digital marketing: help with online content, interactive tutorials, webinars, and social
-* Product marketing: conference promotion, landscape, certification, case studies, analyst relations, press relations
+* Communnity marketing: conference promotion, landscape, certification, case studies, analyst relations, press relations

 There will only be limited CCC investment in Digital and Product marketing for individual Sandbox projects, and CCC-funded content should be factual and informative.